Explore Our Curriculum

 • English 5

 In this course, students develop a strong foundation in reading, writing, listening, and speaking through the use of engaging and thought-provoking literature.
 Analyzing texts allows students to access a variety of perspectives, formed through different cultural and historical backgrounds.
-Through class discussion, writing assignments, and group projects, students explore key textual elements.
-These elements include plot, vocabulary, character development, and theme.
-Writing is taught in response to literature, actively engaging students in thinking and communicating about the texts.
-Assignments emphasize the process of drafting, revising, and editing.
-During Reading & Writing Workshop, students expand upon effective communication and writing skills as they gain a deeper understanding of the foundations of language.
-Lessons focus on writing mechanics, explicit spelling and grammar instruction, and creative expression in academic writing.
+Through class discussion, writing assignments, and group projects, students demonstrate their comprehension of the text as they explore key textual elements including plot, vocabulary, character development, and theme.
+Writing assignments actively engage students in thinking and communicating about our course texts.
+The process of drafting, revising, and editing written work is also a focus in 5th grade English.

 Typical books include: